 Bidding with SpareFoot’s OneTime Pricing Model:

-Your bid amount determines the price you pay for each SpareFoot customer who moves in.
+.
+Your bid also amount determines the price you pay for each SpareFoot customer who moves in.
 To adjust your bid, use the bidding tools

 NOTE: When your facility’s distance or quality factors are lower or less relevant than local competition, it will generally be more expensive to bid to a higher rank.